Quantum capacity under adversarial quantum noise: arbitrarily varying quantum channels: An example and an application to zero-error capacities

 \subsection{Discontinuity of quantum Lov\'asz $\tilde\theta$ function \& zero-error distillable entanglement}

 In this final section we show that our methods are not only bound to the zero-error capacities of quantum channels.
-They apply to Lov\'asz $\tilde\theta$ function from \cite{duan-severini-winter} and also to zero-error distillable entanglement. \paragraph{Discontinuity of quantum Lov\'asz $\tilde\theta$ function} For a given channel $\cn\in\mathcal{C}(\hr,\kr)$ with a corresponding set of Kraus operators $\{ E_j \}_{j\in[K]}$ we define the non-commutative confusability graph following \cite{duan-severini-winter} by
+They apply to the quantum Lov\'asz $\tilde\theta$ function from \cite{duan-severini-winter} and also to zero-error distillable entanglement. \paragraph{Discontinuity of quantum Lov\'asz $\tilde\theta$ function} Preliminarily, following \cite{duan-severini-winter}, for a given channel $\cn\in\mathcal{C}(\hr,\kr)$ with a corresponding set of Kraus operators $\{ E_j \}_{j\in[K]}$ we define the non-commutative confusability graph following \cite{duan-severini-winter} by

 where $\hat\cn_{\ast}$ is the adjoint of the complementary channel $\hat\cn\in\mathcal{C}(\hr,\E)$ defined via the Stinespring isometry $V:\hr\to \kr\otimes \E$